surniaulula/wpsso/readme.txt

 = 6.4.0 =

-(2019/09/22) Added a 'oEmbed' tab in the Document SSO metabox to show the oEmbed data and oEmbed HTML.
+(2019/09/22) Added a new 'oEmbed' tab in the Document SSO metabox to show the oEmbed data and oEmbed HTML.
 Improved WordPress oEmbed data and HTML markup with the Open Graph image, title, and description.